 LPS School Facility Usage Policy

-Mail the completed request form and the check (made out to the Town of Lexington and forwarded to the Director of of Public Facilities) to the building's principal.
-(Example: If you were to request the use of Bridge School, you would mail the form to the principal of Bridge School at Lexington Public Schools, Lexington, MA 02421.
+Mail the completed request form and the check (made out to the Town of Lexington and forwarded to the Department of Public Facilities).

 Guidelines For Use of School Facilities

 It is the policy of the Lexington School Committee to permit responsible individuals or organizations (where the main purpose is to benefit the citizens of Lexington) the use of school buildings to the extent that there is no interference with the educational programs.
 The complete control of school buildings and equipment is by l aw vested in the School Committee and the administration of the Rules and Regulations governing the buildings is delegated to the Superintendent of Schools or his designee.

 1. There are certain restrictions upon the use of school property and the building.
 User is solely responsible for the fulfillment of the regulations for the fulfillment of the regulations of the following:

 E. State Laws Relating to Rental of School Facilities.

 2. In addition, the building user is responsible for damage to the school property and may be required by the school authorities to provide police and/or fire protection at the building user's expense.
 The building user may be required to obtain liability insurance as a condition of the rental.
 (Neither the School Department nor its custodian on duty assumes any responsibility for liability.)